Scholarly Books

 Cover of Men Under Fire

-Men Under Fire: Motivation, Morale and Masculinity among Czech Soldiers in the Great War, 1914-1918
+Men Under Fire: Motivation, Morale, and Masculinity among Czech Soldiers in the Great War, 1914-1918

-Austrian and Hasburg Studies, vol. 26
+Austrian and Habsburg Studies, vol. 26

 Jiří Hutečka, Translated from the Czech